The World Is Not Enough (Nintendo 64 video game)

-The World Is Not Enough is a 2000 first-person shooter video game developed by Eurocom published by Electronic Arts.
+The World Is Not Enough is a 2000 first-person shooter video game developed by Eurocom and published by Electronic Arts.
 It is based on the 1999 film of the same name.
 It was released for the Nintendo 64 in North America on October 17, 2000 and in Europe on December 8, 2000.
 The game was also released for the PlayStation in November.
 The game features a single-player campaign in which players assume the role of secret agent James Bond as he fights to stop a terrorist from triggering a nuclear meltdown in the waters of Istanbul.
 It includes a split-screen multiplayer mode where up to four players can compete in different types of deathmatch and objective-based games.

 The game runs on an engine that was adapted to take advantage of the Nintendo 64 strengths.
 Although Eurocom used original production material to recreate the environments of the film, the company added elements to help the game design, including a mission that takes place in the London Underground.
 The game supports the Nintendo 64 Expansion Pak, which provides enhanced graphics and visual effects.
 A Controller Pak is required to save the player's progress through the game.

 The World Is Not Enough received generally positive reviews from critics and was frequently compared to Rare's Nintendo 64 first-person shooters GoldenEye 007 and Perfect Dark.
 It was considered superior to its PlayStation counterpart because of its level design and inclusion of a multiplayer mode.
-Critics generally praised the game's graphics and smooth frame rate but criticized its weak and inconsistent enemy artificial intelligence.
+Critics generally praised the game's graphics and smooth frame rate with many critics lauding it as one of the console's most technically impressive titles, but criticized its weak and inconsistent enemy artificial intelligence.
 In the United States, the game sold more than one million copies.